- Be respectful of everyone · e and its space;

 Cleaning is necessary after each lesson:

-- Rinse the lathes, tools, boards and your hands in the bucket of water, then rinse them in the sink so that no pieces of clay fall out and clog the pipes.
+• Rinse the wheels, tools, boards and your hands in the bucket of water, then rinse them in the sink so that no pieces of clay fall out and clog the pipes.

-- Wipe the tables and hobs properly using large sponges.
+• Wipe the tables and tiles properly using large sponges.
 Do this until the area is clean as you would like to see it when you arrive.